MicrosoftLearning/mslearn-sql-migration/Instructions/Labs/03-migrate-sql-server-workloads-azure-sql-database.md

----
+﻿---
 lab:
     title: 'Migrate SQL Server databases to Azure SQL Database'
-    description: In this exercise, you'll learn how to migrate specific tables from a SQL Server database to Azure SQL Database using the Azure migration extension for Azure Data Studio.
+    description: In this exercise, you'll learn how to migrate specific tables from a SQL Server database to Azure SQL Database using the Azure Database Migration Service (DMS).
     level: 300
     duration: 45 minutes
     islab: true
     primarytopics:
         - Azure
         - Azure SQL Database
-        - SQL Server Migration
+        - Azure Database Migration Service
 ---

 # Migrate SQL Server databases to Azure SQL Database

-In this exercise, you'll learn how to migrate specific tables from a SQL Server database to Azure SQL Database using the Azure migration extension for Azure Data Studio.
+In this exercise, you'll learn how to migrate specific tables from a SQL Server database to Azure SQL Database using the Azure Database Migration Service (DMS).

 > **Important**: To avoid impacting migration duration—which can be affected by network and connectivity constraints—we will migrate only a few tables (*Customer*, *ProductCategory*, *Product*, and *Address*) as an example.
 The same process can be used to migrate the entire schema when needed.